aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     The IDs are required and it is possible to turn on and off IPSec at the path-group level for dynamic or static peers.

 To allow for a better visualization in CVaaS, AVD implements on level of indirection to be able to specify the carrier for the last mile provider.
+In addition some settings have been made available at the WAN carrier level like `trusted`.

 Each carrier is associated to a path-group and multiple carriers can be assigned to the same path-group (e.g. all the Internet providers can be differentiated at the carrier level but bundled together at the path-group level).